Check availability for your trip and quickly book online

 -Flows above 2000CFS are normally “un-runnable”, except for in specific scenarios (certain sections of the Stanislaus are runnable at these flows, but we do not recommend the general public raft above 2000CFS without extensive planning).

-September 6th to ~September 25th flows will be in the 400CFS range.
+September 6th to September 24th flows will be in the 400CFS range, which is a mellow, summertime average flow!